Kentakoong/KRPC-JAXA-2021/README.md

 # IDKJAVA's Main Branch for JAXA's KRPC-2021

-* This is the very alpha branch without any performance fixes
+* Final Version of the Code.
+* Used to get into top 20!

 @IDKJAVA 2021